-- Once you become practiced at relaxing your body this way, you may be able to just bring your awareness briefly to each body party and consciously relax from head to toe or toe to head without doing a full body scan.
+- Once you become practiced at relaxing your body this way, you may be able to just bring your awareness briefly to each body part and consciously relax from head to toe or toe to head without doing a full body scan.

-Directed Body Scan
+Directed Body Scan for Pain Management

 - Focus on breathing in warmth or coolness or soothing and healing with each inhale directing it to the area of discomfort.

 - Then on the out breath picture the pain or sensation being drawn away and keep repeating until it’s gone or at a more comfortable level that you can accept.